gucio321/gucio321/README.md

 <h1 align="center">What am I working on</h1>

 Hi! \
 My name is Maciej.
-I'm a student on the [Akademia Górniczo-Hutnicza](https://agh.edu.pl) university.
+I'm a student on the [AGH University of Krakow](https://agh.edu.pl/en/) university.

 The most important things I'm currently working on:
 - [giu](https://github.com/AllenDang/giu) development.